wordofwarning/wordofwarning.org/current/2015-spring/cade/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-*Presented by* Contact + Word of Warning in association with The Arches *during* Queer Contact 2015
+*Presented by* Contact + Word of Warning in association with The Arches + supported by Wellcome Collection as part of their Sexology Season *during* Queer Contact 2015

 ####In Brief
 Two sisters — a sex worker and a shaven-headed lesbian; both feminists — in a bold, unflinching examination of family bonds and differing paths.